 The company places data security and confidentiality at the heart of its strategy.
-In order to help in the fight against identity fraud and criminality, it attends Interpol’s general assemblies every year.
+In order to help in the fight against identity fraud and criminality, and increase airport security it attends ICAO general assemblies every year.
 It also provides its expert advice to the Chiefs of Police of Central Africa.
-Furthermore, it issues ID cards to officials from international organizations such as the United Nations (UNO) and the International Organization for Migration (IOM).

 Quality is also one of the company’s pillars.
 For this reason, it has been ISO 9001 (2008) certified since 2013, as well as ISO 14001 (2015) certified.
 Its products and solutions meet the standards of many national organizations such as the American National Standards Institute and the National Institute of Standards and Technology (United States).

 In March 2017, the company’s management published a memorandum in which it reaffirmed its primary commitments: to improve the existing integrated quality/environment management, to meet quality and environmental standards, to improve the energy efficiency of buildings, and to implement actions and plans designed to protect the environment.